sidalit/inference-snaps/docs/how-to/install-deepseek-r1-snap.md

 ### Model layers on GPU

-CUDA-based stacks allow limiting the number of model layers that are loaded onto the GPU, by using the `n-gpu-layers` snap option.
+CUDA-based stacks allow you to limit the number of model layers that are loaded onto the GPU by using the `n-gpu-layers` snap option.
 This is useful if the GPU does not have enough vRAM.
 The remaining layers will run on the CPU.
 ```bash